streamingfast/substreams/docs/developers-guide/sink-targets/custom-sink-js.md

 }
 ```

-5. Finally, you can use the `streamBlocks` function to iterate over the stream of blocks returned by the Substreams endpoint.
+5. Finally, you can use the `streamBlocks` function to iterate over the stream of blocks returned by the Substreams endpoint:

 ```javascript
 const main = async () => {